ilanlal/basic-telegram-bot-remastered/tests/README.md

 ## Strategy

 The tests are organized into separate files based on the service or component being tested.
-Each test file includes necessary imports and setups, such as mocking the `Resources` configuration.
+Each test file includes necessary imports and setups, such as mocking the `Config` configuration.

 Each test file follows a similar structure, starting with necessary imports, setting up global configurations, and defining test cases using `describe` and `test` blocks.